-Due to ongoing developments with respect to Covid-19, the geopolitical conflict between Russia and Ukraine and the high inflationary environment, there was uncertainty surrounding the trading environment entering into 2022.
-Within this uncertain trading environment, the Company maintained strong growth with 9.2% rate increases seen across all three of our business units.
-Concern remains with respect to inflation and the impact for loss costs entering into 2023.
+Due to ongoing developments with respect to geopolitical conflicts and the high inflationary environment, there was uncertainty surrounding the trading environment entering into 2023.
+Within this uncertain trading environment, the Company continued to drive positive rate increases of 4.9%.
+Within this, its Business Insurance segment continued to grow strongly and achieved rate increases of 7.7%.
+This growth was partially offset by rate softening in Financial lines, although here retention remained strong.
+Inflation and the impact for loss costs will continue to be monitored closely in 2024.

-Our focus during 2023 will be to continue to develop our specialist products and our customer service proposition to grow our book, whilst optimising the opportunity presented by current market conditions to deliver another year of strong underwriting profits.
+Our focus during 2024 will be to continue to develop our specialist products and our customer service proposition to grow our book, whilst optimising the opportunity presented by expected market conditions to deliver another year of strong underwriting profits.